pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

 ## New member checklist

 - Add to github, google group, tracker, etc.
-- Add new member's NPM login to 'npm-usernames.js'
+- Add new member's NPM login to the publish helper in `tasks/helpers/publish-helper.js`

 ## Setting up your environment